Skin Cancer Clinic Adelaide, SA

 The importance of Skin Checking Services in Australia

-Australia’s sun is strong with a high UV index, so for Australians who live in Adelaide it is especially important to keep an eye on your skin health.
+Australia’s sun is strong with a high UV index, so for Australians who live in Adelaide, it is especially important to keep an eye on your skin health.
 Sun exposure is the main cause of skin cancer with around 99% of non-melanoma skin cancers and 95% of melanomas in Australia.
 Knowing that there is a skin cancer clinic near you is important for the quick treatment of skin cancer.
 We have a clinic located in Adelaide where our patients can book regular skin cancer checks as a preventative method.

-Contact us to book your skin check services with us at our Adelaide skin cancer clinic for the detection and treatment of any skin cancers, as our staff perform skin checks and treatments.
+Contact us to book your skin check services with us at our Adelaide skin cancer clinic for the detection and treatment of any skin cancers, as our staff performs skin checks and treatments.
 We encourage our new patients to go to the cancer council webpage for the latest information and facts, as the cancer council is one of the leading authorities in this area.

-What to look for- the detection of skin cancer
+What to look for-the detection of skin cancer

-Skin cancer can develop in both sun-exposed or non-exposed areas of your skin.
+Skin cancer can develop in both sun-exposed and non-exposed areas of your skin.
 There are a few markers you can look for or use as identifiers for skin cancer checks, commonly known as the ABCDE’s of melanoma.
 These at-home, early detection methods can alert you to the need for a screening appointment with us, for the proper diagnosis and treatment options and safety for melanoma at our Adelaide skin cancer clinic.

 - Asymmetry.
 Most skin cancer is asymmetrical.
 If you draw a line through the middle of the lesion, the two halves are different.